-Our Scholarship Program was set up seventeen years ago to support a British student enrolled on the prestigious MFA Screenwriting program at UCLA's School of Theater, Film and Television.
-The program has since expanded greatly, and it was announced in 2012 that BAFTA Los Angeles would launch a new expanded program and grant scholarships of $15,000, $5,000, two at $1,500, and the $5000 Nigel Lythgoe Television Scholarship for a student specializing in TV.
+Our Scholarship Program was set up seventeen years ago to support a single British student enrolled on the prestigious MFA Screenwriting program at UCLA's School of Theater, Film and Television.
+The program has since expanded greatly and continues to grow, currently supporting six students with substantial scholarships.

 BAFTA Los Angeles supports the next generation of British film and television talent